Home > Concerts > “Eternity”: Simone Kermes (soprano, Germany), Gianluca Geremia (theorbo, Italy)

 Description

 On December 5, an opera superstar returns to Paliesius Manor with a magnificent program!
-Simone Kermes, a coloratura soprano graced with an extraordinary vocal timbre, will perform this time alongside the Italian theorbo player Gianluca Geremia.
-Simone Kermes is internationally renowned for her unique stage charisma, expressiveness, and extraordinary virtuosity.
-Her artistry unfolds most beautifully through her concert repertoire, with which she successfully tours the world.
+Simone Kermes, a coloratura soprano possessing an extraordinary vocal timbre, will perform this time alongside the Italian theorbo player Gianluca Geremia.
+Simone Kermes is internationally recognized for her unique stage charisma, expressiveness, and extraordinary virtuosity.
+Her artistry is best revealed through her concert repertoire, with which she successfully tours across the globe.

 More

-On December 5, an opera superstar returns to Paliesius Manor with an exquisite program!
-Simone Kermes, a coloratura soprano celebrated for her truly distinctive timbre, will perform this time alongside the Italian theorbo player Gianluca Geremia.
+On December 5, an opera superstar returns to Paliesius Manor with a wonderful program!
+Simone Kermes, a coloratura soprano possessing an extraordinary vocal timbre, will perform this time alongside the Italian theorbo player Gianluca Geremia.

 Simone Kermes is internationally renowned for her unique stage charisma, expressiveness, and extraordinary virtuosity.
-Her artistry is most vividly revealed through her concert repertoire, with which she successfully tours the world.
+Her artistry is most fully revealed through her concert repertoire, with which she successfully tours across the globe.

-The singer’s concept albums are born from a deeply personal artistic vision: S. Kermes develops them herself and assumes responsibility for the entire production process.
-She rejects stylistic boundaries; her work naturally intertwines baroque, classical, opera, pop music, and crossover genres.
-Her albums consistently reach the highest positions not only on classical music charts but also on pop charts.
+The singer’s conceptual albums are born from a deeply personal artistic vision: S. Kermes develops them herself and takes responsibility for the entire production process.
+Rejecting stylistic boundaries, her work naturally blends Baroque, classical, opera, pop music, and crossover genres.
+Her albums consistently reach the highest positions on both classical and pop music charts.

-That same year, the singer established her own artists’ agency, “Arcadia Musica GmbH.”
-She also leads masterclasses worldwide.
-Supporting young artists and passing on musical knowledge and experience are matters remarkably close to her heart.
-Since 2025, S. Kermes has served as a mentor at the Leipzig University of Music.
+That same year, the singer established her own artists’ agency, “Arcadia Musica GmbH”.
+She also gives masterclasses worldwide.
+Supporting young artists and passing on her musical knowledge and experience are endeavors especially close to her heart.
+As of 2025, S. Kermes is a mentor at the Leipzig University of Music.

-S. Kermes performs regularly in the world’s most prestigious opera houses and concert halls.
-She is a laureate of the Mendelssohn and Bach prizes and has received numerous other awards: for example, she earned one “Echo Klassik” as Singer of the Year, and another for Opera Recording of the Year.
+S. Kermes regularly performs at the world’s most prestigious opera houses and concert halls.
+She is a laureate of the Mendelssohn and Bach prizes and has received numerous other awards, earning one “Echo Klassik” as Singer of the Year and another for Opera Recording of the Year.
 In 2026, Simone Kermes will take a new step as an opera director.

-With her album “Inferno e Paradiso” (2020), the singer climbed to the very top of the classical music charts, demonstrating that the roots of all music lie in the baroque era.
-In this project, she merges baroque and pop music, energetically supported by her orchestra, “Amici Veneziani.”
+With her album “Inferno e Paradiso” (2020), the singer climbed to the very top of the classical music charts, demonstrating that the roots of all music lie in the Baroque era.
+In this project, she brings together Baroque and pop music, energetically supported by her orchestra, “Amici Veneziani”.

-Theorbo player Gianluca Geremia was born in 1991.
-He began playing the Renaissance lute as his first instrument at the age of 10, thanks to the “Dolce Consort” project led by Maurizio Baghin and Dario Pivato, his first lute teacher.
-Two years later, he began studying the Renaissance lute at the Early Music School in Venice under Massimo Lonardi, and a few years after that, he entered the Benedetto Marcello Conservatory of Venice to study the lute under Tiziano Bagnati.
+Gianluca Geremia, who will play the theorbo, was born in 1991.
+He began playing the Renaissance lute as his first instrument at the age of 10, through the “Dolce Consort” project led by Maurizio Baghin and Dario Pivato, his first lute teacher.
+Two years later, he began studying the Renaissance lute at the School of Early Music in Venice under Massimo Lonardi, and a few years after that, he entered the Benedetto Marcello Conservatory in Venice to study the lute under Tiziano Bagnati.

-In 2014, he graduated with honors in Renaissance lute from Tiziano Bagnati’s class at the Benedetto Marcello Conservatory of Venice.
-Two years later at the same conservatory, again under Tiziano Bagnati, he earned his master’s degree with honors in theorbo studies.
-The musician has also studied contemporary composition, as well as Renaissance composition and counterpoint, at the Venice Conservatory in the classes of Riccardo Vaglini and Marco Gemmani.
+In 2014, he graduated with honors in Renaissance lute studies from Tiziano Bagnati’s class at the Benedetto Marcello Conservatory in Venice.
+Two years later at the same conservatory, also under Tiziano Bagnati, he earned a master’s degree with honors in theorbo studies.
+The musician has additionally studied modern composition, Renaissance composition, and counterpoint at the Venice Conservatory in the classes of Riccardo Vaglini and Marco Gemmani.

 Information partner: